grafana/k6-docs/src/data/markdown/docs/07 extensions/01 Getting started/04 Create/02 Output Extensions.md

   [`output.Params`](https://pkg.go.dev/go.k6.io/k6/output#Params).
   With this object, the extension can access the output-specific configuration, interfaces to the filesystem, synchronized stdout and stderr, and more.

 - `AddMetricSamples` in this example writes to stdout.
 This output might have to be buffered and flushed periodically in a real-world scenario to avoid memory leaks.
 Below we'll discuss some helpers you can use for that.

-## Compiling your extended k6
+## Compile your extended k6

-We can then build a k6 binary including this extension by running:
+To build a k6 binary with this extension, run:

 ```bash
 $ xk6 build --with xk6-output-logger=.